Pan-roasted breast of guinea fowl served with a rich chicken jus, a delicious dinner party main.

 - salt and pepper

-Add the stock to the chicken and vegetables and simmer for 2 hours before straining the sauce through a fine sieve lined with muslin.
+- Add the stock to the chicken and vegetables and simmer for at least 2 hours before straining the sauce through a fine sieve lined with muslin.
 Leave to strain for an hour to ensure that you have all the liquid from the pan.